 The first three days will bring on the most intense withdrawal symptoms, with heavy users having the potential for severe symptoms.
-It is recommended to receive around-the-clock medical monitoring the first few days just in case severe symptoms like seizures or tremors appear.
+It is recommended to receive around-the-clock medical monitoring for the first few days just in case severe symptoms as seizures or tremors appear.
 Typical symptoms felt the first three days are nausea, vomiting, fast heart rate, mood swings, insomnia, and body aches.

 For the most part, physical withdrawal symptoms will subside after a week, but psychological symptoms can linger on through week two.
 People report feeling some depression, mood swings, difficulty sleeping, and irritability.

 Entering the third week, most of the withdrawal symptoms will have subsided and the individual should be feeling much better.
-They may be sleeping better now, but still have occasional problems getting restful sleep.
+They may be sleeping better now, but still, have occasional problems getting restful sleep.
 There may be some moodiness, but not as frequent.
 Generally, life feels like it is getting back to normal, which helps bring on more feelings of hope, peace, and joy.

 For some people, lingering symptoms can go on past a month.
 These Post-acute withdrawal symptoms (PAWS) are psychological in nature, such as anxiety or depression, and are best treated with continued mental health care and support.